You are here

 Genetic Counseling Program Admission Requirements

 - Bachelor’s degree with at least a 3.0 GPA.
-Most majors include biology, genetics and psychology, but other undergraduate majors will be considered.
+Most majors include biology, genetics and psychology, but this is not a requirement and other undergraduate majors will be considered.

 - Courses - biology (BIO 101 and 101L), genetics (BIO 380 and 380L), psychology (PSY101).
-Additional upper level biology/genetics courses should include organic chemistry (CHEM351 and 351L), or biochemistry (CHEM431 and 431L).
+Additional upper level biology/genetics courses should include organic chemistry (CHEM351 and 351L) or biochemistry (CHEM431 and 431L).
 Other upper level biology courses will be considered on an individual basis.
 Indiana State University Class Codes listed in parentheses.
+Online courses can be accepted if comparable to standard undergraduate courses, which typically means they provide a letter grade and are not survey classes.

 Also highly recommended but not required: Courses in human anatomy (BIO231), molecular biology (BIO417) and statistics (BIO 485, MATH 131 or 241)

-Please submit an official transcript to Indiana State University.
+Please submit all of your official transcripts to Indiana State University.
 Prerequisite courses must be completed or in progress at the time of application to the program.
 If any courses will be taken during spring term (i.e. during the application process), please submit a current transcript verifying enrollment in the course(s) or a proof of enrollment letter listing the courses from the school’s registrar.

 3) Three letters of recommendation.
 These should be individuals that can speak about your academic background, interpersonal relationships, and advocacy/genetic counseling experiences.
 You are encouraged to have representatives that can speak to your various strengths.
 For example, having all three letters from professors that can only address your academic performance may not give us an impression of your interpersonal or advocacy skills.
-Once you complete the application, you will enter the contact information for your references and they will be contacted directly by ISU to submit their letter of reference.
+You will enter the contact information for your references and they will be contacted directly by ISU to submit their letter of reference AFTER you have completed and submitted your application.

 4) Statement of Purpose and Resume.
 The Statement of Purpose should be a succinct description of your motivations for applying to the genetic counseling program and future career goals.
-This is your chance to highlight what may not be clear in reviewing your other documents such as transcripts and GRE scores.
+This is your chance to highlight what may not be clear in reviewing your other documents such as transcripts.
 Tell us your story.

 5) Experience in advocacy/counseling and a strong understanding of the genetic counseling field are necessary.